boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

     ... |  63 |  62 |  61 |  60 |  59 |  58 |  57 |  56 |
         +-----+-----+-----+-----+-----+-----+-----+-----+
 ~~~

+Abstract Data Type:
+: unsigned64

+Data Type Semantics:
+: flags

+ElementId:
+: 209

+Status: current

+Reference:
+: {{?RFC5102}}This-Document

+Additional Information:
+: See {{RFC9293}} for the definition of TCP options.
+: See the list of TCP option numbers assigned by IANA at [https://www.iana.org/assignments/tcp-parameters].
+: The diagram in this registry is taken from Errata 1739.
+See {{RFC_Errata_1739}}.

 ## forwardingStatus